Traveling to Venice with Kids

 Whether you prefer a hotel, B & B, or holiday apartment, these recommendations will ensure you find a comfortable stay with value for family-friendly lodging in Venice.
 We like Venice family hotels that are small and owner operated by locals as this typically means a higher level of customer service and adds to your cultural experience of the city.
 You can also browse various trusted airlines for cheap airfare, hotels and last-minute travel deals for less at VoucherBin.

 If you prefer a family-friendly holiday apartment in Venice be sure to consider carefully whether you will be comfortable navigating the city without the assistance of a hotel concierge.
 Location, accessibility, and safety are other considerations when renting a holiday apartment with children in Venice.
 Be sure to evaluate whether stairs, internal or external or internal, are doable for your family.
-Pronto Porter is a convenient service for families that provides assistance carrying your luggage and finding your destination easily from anywhere in the cities.
-The porter locals are also helpful for families as they can point out the nearest grocery store, ATM, pharmacy, where to eat nearby and so on, and assist you with purchasing the best vaporetto pass option and understanding how to navigate the canals on your own for your stay.
+Pronto Porter is a convenient service for families that provides pre-vetted Locals upon request to help you and your belongings get from place to place while answering questions and offering local insider tips along the way.
+The Pronto Porter locals are also helpful for families as they can point out the nearest grocery store, ATM, pharmacy, where to eat nearby and so on, and assist you with purchasing the best vaporetto pass option and understanding how to navigate the canals on your own for your stay.
 See our video travel tip on How to Get around in Venice.